-SARS-CoV-2 is said to last longer on smooth and shiny surfaces like metal and plastic.
+SARS-CoV-2 lasts longer on smooth and shiny surfaces like metal and plastic.
 Surfaces that are uneven and have a lot of holes are not favorable.

 The following information is based on studies conducted in controlled labs.
-The effects of environment and other conditions on the viability of viruses present on such surfaces are not known.
+The effects of environment and other conditions on the viability of viruses present on such surfaces are unknown.

 We are literally surrounded by plastic.
 Almost everything we use has plastic in it.
 This includes our food packages, water bottles, credit cards, milk cartons, remote controls, keyboards, ATM buttons, elevator buttons, light switches, toys, etc.

-The NEJM study detected the virus on plastic surfaces for up to 3 days, while the other study showed them to last longer (up to 7 days).
+The NEJM study detected the virus on plastic surfaces for up to three days, while the other study showed them to last longer (up to seven days).

 Metals like stainless steel and copper are used in various objects like doorknobs, refrigerators, spoons, pots, keys, jewelry, electrical wires, coins, etc.